esciencecenter-digital-skills/2023-01-25-ds-python-rivm/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
-  {% if online == "false" %}
     Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-  {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
-  {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+    They should have access to the cloud environment as provided by the RIVM.
 </p>

 {% comment %}